AP FACT CHECK: Trump’s viral spin on virus; Dem oversteps

+Trump’s comment Friday night, characterizing Democratic criticism of the administration’s response to the virus as a “hoax,” lent weight to the perception that he’s minimizing the potential for harm in search of political gain.
+He emphasized Saturday that he does not consider the coronavirus threat a hoax — only the pushback from Democrats.

-He has a record on this front.
+Trump has a record of unreliability on this front.
 In one hurricane episode, he displayed a map doctored to reflect his personal and ill-founded theory that Alabama would take it on the chin.
 In another, he dismissed the Puerto Rico death toll as a concoction by Democrats.

 He was fast off the mark to describe the injuries suffered by U.S. service members from an Iranian missile attack as little more than headaches, when it turned out scores suffered traumatic brain injury.